LukeConfait/udacity_data_analysis_projects/project_3/README.md

 ## Dataset

+The data set contains information of 183,412 bike trips taken by users of the Ford GoBike bike sharing service during February 2019.
+The data includes information about the trip duration, the type of user in categories such as whether they are a subscriber or a customer.

-> Provide basic information about your dataset in this section.
+  Provide basic information about your dataset in this section.
 If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.

 ## Summary of Findings